Analytical calculation formulas for capacities of classical and classical-quantum channels: Comparison

 When only Condition (A) holds, we can consider to solve the minimization \eqref{MIH} due to Theorem \ref{TL}.
 However, it is difficult to analytically solve \eqref{MIH} in general.
 Since this method needs larger calculation amount to obtain $\theta^1,\ldots, \theta^{n_1-1}$, the algorithm based on Theorem \ref{TL} does not have advantage over the conventional method \cite{Arimoto,Blahut} except for the case that the minimization \eqref{MIH} is analytically solved.

 Next, we compare Algorithm \ref{protocol5} with existing algorithms for the capacity of a classical-quantum channel.
 The algorithm by \cite{Nagaoka,RISB} has calculation complexity $ O(\frac{ (n_1 n_2^2+n_2^3)\log n_1}{\epsilon}+ n_1 n_2^3)$ The algorithm by \cite{Sutter} has calculation complexity $ O(\frac{ \max(n_1 ,n_2) n_2^3 \sqrt{\log n_1}}{\epsilon})$.
 Unfortunately, these existing algorithms are smaller than our method, Algorithm\ref{protocol5} when $n_1=n_3(n_2-1)+1$ or $n_1=n_2^2$.
-However, our method derives the exact value of the maximum without iteration, which is an advantage over existing methods.
+However, our method derives the exact value of the maximum without iteration when we calculate the inverse matrix exactly.
+This point is an advantage over existing methods.

+Indeed, in practice, to evaluate the precision of our algorithm, we need to evaluate the precision for each step including the calculations of the inverse matrix, logarithm, and exponential.
+Such an analysis is left for a future study.

 \if0 Although our algorithm requires Condition (D), our method can be applied to the case with the modified condition (D') by relaxing the first condition in (D) in the same way as the above case. \fi